Leggett & Platt Reports Record 1Q EBIT And EPS; Increases 2Q Dividend

 Diversified manufacturer Leggett & Platt reported first quarter 2021 sales of $1.151 billion, a 10% increase versus first quarter last year.

-- Raw material-related selling price increases of 5% and currency benefit of 2% added to sales growth
+º Raw material-related selling price increases of 5% and currency benefit of 2% added to sales

 First quarter EBIT was $128 million, a first quarter record.
 EBIT increased $49 million or 62% from first quarter 2020, and up $37 million or 41% from first quarter 2020 adjusted1 EBIT.